-You can report changes online at www.YourTexasBenefits.com .
+You can report changes online at www.YourTexasBenefits.com.

-□ 1.
+☐ 1.
 Families who get TANF must report changes in:

-- Address. - Source of household earned and unearned income. - Amount of unearned income. - The number of people in your household. - Receipt of a car or other licensed vehicle purchased by your household or received as a gift. - Wage rate or status (full-time to part-time or vice versa as defined by the employer). - The total amount of your resources, such as money in bank or savings accounts, stocks, bonds, or cash, when the total goes over \$1,000 for TANF. - Termination of pregnancy. - Receipt of or change in a resource that may provide payment for medical services.
-This includes getting or changing health insurance coverage, or getting a settlement payment from an insurance or accident claim. - Address, job, or other information related to the absent parent.
+- · Address. - · Source of household earned and unearned income. - · Amount of unearned income. - The number of people in your household. - · Receipt of a car or other licensed vehicle purchased by your household or received as a gift. - Wage rate or status (full-time to part-time or vice versa as defined by the employer). - The total amount of your resources, such as money in bank or savings accounts, stocks, bonds, or cash, when the total goes over \$1,000 for TANF and \$2,000 for Adult Medicaid households. - · Termination of pregnancy. - Receipt of or change in a resource that may provide payment for medical services.
+This includes getting or changing health insurance coverage, or getting a settlement payment from an insurance or accident claim. - Address, job, or other information related to an absent parent. - · Citizenship or immigration status.